 Known for the Swiss Alps, Switzerland has access to some of the best skiing, hiking, mountain biking, and camping in Europe.
 With world-renowned athletic facilities and mountain resorts, this area is an adventurer’s dream.
 In addition to high-impact sports, Switzerland has many medieval towns surrounded by lakes and valleys where students can enjoy the outdoors in a more relaxing setting.

 Switzerland is a very diverse country with many opportunities for gap year students.
-From learning in a traditional classroom setting to scaling the Alps, students will have no problem finding a program that fits their needs.
+Students will have no problem finding a program that fits their needs, from learning in a traditional classroom setting to scaling the Alps.

-The most popular type of gap year program in Switzerland is language study, probably because of the four languages Switzerland uses.
-Students can enroll in German, French, Italian, or Romansch classes while studying in Switzerland, and chances are students will return to the US having learned more than one language.
-Language study programs are an easy way to become very immersed in the Swiss culture, as students will be interacting with local students on a daily basis and many of these programs offer homestay options for even more immersion.
+The most popular type of gap year program in Switzerland is language study, probably because of Switzerland's four languages.
+Students can enroll in German, French, Italian, or Romansch classes while studying in Switzerland, and chances are students will return to the US and have learned more than one language.
+Language study programs are an easy way to become very immersed in the Swiss culture.
+Students will be interacting with local students daily, and many of these programs offer homestay options for even more immersion.

 Switzerland’s natural beauty is one of the things that makes the country so famous and so popular to visit.
 Its mountains, lakes, and valleys are some of the most breathtaking in the world, but they don’t stay clean by themselves.
-Students looking for a bit of adventure during their gap year should consider doing a conservation or wildlife volunteer program, which not only helps the environment, but will also make students feel a very personal connection to their host country.
-A popular program for outdoor volunteering is the Bergwald Projekt.
+Students looking for a bit of adventure during their gap year should consider doing a conservation or wildlife volunteer program, which not only helps the environment but will also make students feel a very personal connection to their host country.

 Cost of Living in Switzerland

 Switzerland is known notoriously as one of the most expensive countries in the world.
 The biggest expenses for students living in Switzerland will most likely be public transportation and food.
 However, there are many ways to keep the cost of living down.